Handling Diabetes When You're Sick

 - Prevent dehydration.
 Be sure to drink plenty of fluids, even if you have nausea or vomiting.
 Your doctor can recommend the types and amounts of fluids to drink that can help you manage both your illness and your blood sugar levels.

-- Use over-the-counter (OTC) medications wisely.
-People sometimes take OTC medications for illnesses like the cold or flu.
+- Use over-the-counter (OTC) medicines wisely.
+People sometimes take OTC medicines (the kind you can buy without a prescription) for illnesses like the cold or flu.
 But these have ingredients that can raise or lower blood sugar or cause symptoms that look similar to high or low blood sugar.
 Follow your doctor's advice about taking an OTC medication.
-Your doctor might even include common medications that are OK for you in your diabetes management plan, and can also explain the things to check for on medication labels.
+Your doctor might even include common medicines that are OK for you in your diabetes management plan, and can also explain the things to check for on medication labels.

 - Get some rest.
 People need rest when they're sick.
 It helps your body focus its energy on fighting illness.
 If you think you need to, let a parent take over managing your diabetes for a day or two.
 Your mom or dad can keep track of your blood sugar levels and figure out the best insulin dosage — and you can get some sleep!